-Symptoms tend to develop gradually and worsen over time if left untreated.
-Symptoms mainly occur in the shoulders, arms and hands.
-Early symptoms of OOS include:
+Symptoms of workplace overuse injuries tend to develop gradually and worsen over time if left untreated.
+Overuse injury can affect the tendons, nerves, and/or muscles of the fingers, hands, wrists, elbows, shoulders, back and neck.
+Early symptoms of overuse injury include:

 - Aches and pains